selfmon-automation/eflash/README.md

 The original commit to this repo is the unmodified TI version.
 If you want to see the changes I made, you can diff against the first commit.

-### Port Numbers ###

-The eflash utility uses ports for BOOTP, TFTP, and magic packet to start a firmware update.
-These port numbers are all privileged ports and can give permission problems when running from a normal user account.
-Instead of changing privileges of the user account, I changed all the port numbers to be non-priveliged ports.
-I did this by adding 40000 to all port numbers.

-NOTE: a matching change must be made in the ethernet boot loader **boot_eth**.

 ### Host IP address ###

 I had problems with the original code correctly picking up the host